Code of Conduct

 The Company may conduct business with the U.S., state and local and the governments of many other countries.
 The Company is committed to conducting its business with all governments and their representatives with the highest standards of business ethics and in compliance with all applicable laws and regulations, including the special requirements that apply to communications with governmental bodies that have regulatory authority over our products and operations, such as the FDA, government contracts and government transactions.
 In your interactions with the government, you should:

 If your job responsibilities include interacting with the government, you are expected to understand and comply with the special laws, rules and regulations that apply to your job position as well as with any applicable standard operating procedures that the Company has implemented.
-If any doubt exists about whether a course of action is lawful, you should seek advice immediately from your supervisor and the Company’s Chief Financial Officer or General Counsel, if any.
+If any doubt exists about whether a course of action is lawful, you should seek advice immediately from your supervisor and the Company’s Chief Financial Officer or Compliance Officer.

-In addition to the above, you must obtain approval from the Company’s Chief Financial Officer or General Counsel, if any, for any work activity that requires communication with any member or employee of a legislative body or with any government official or employee.
+In addition to the above, you must obtain approval from the Company’s Chief Financial Officer or Compliance Officer, for any work activity that requires communication with any member or employee of a legislative body or with any government official or employee.
 Work activities covered by this policy include meetings with legislators or members of their staffs or with senior executive branch officials on behalf of the Company.
 Preparation, research and other background activities that are done in support of lobbying communication are also covered by this policy even if the communication ultimately is not made.
-If any doubt exists about whether a given work activity would be considered covered by this provision, you should seek advice immediately from your supervisor and the Company’s Chief Financial Officer or General Counsel, if any.
+If any doubt exists about whether a given work activity would be considered covered by this provision, you should seek advice immediately from your supervisor and the Company’s Chief Financial Officer or Compliance Officer.

 POLITICAL CONTRIBUTIONS AND VOLUNTEER ACTIVITIES